-The Respiratory Care Program has selective admissions into the program.
+The Respiratory Care Program has a selective admissions process.
 The applicant must meet the following requirements in addition to the general admission policies:

 - 1. High school diploma or equivalency - 2.
-Completion, within the last 5 years, of the courses with a minimum grade of "C": - MATH137 Intermediate Algebra or a placement test score above Intermediate Algebra. - BIOH105 or BIOH115 or equivalents; the BIOH105 requirement may be achieved by successful completion of CLEP or examination administered by the STEM Division). - 3.
-Qualified achievement on College Placement Tests.
+Completion, within the last 5 years, of the courses with a minimum grade of "C": - MAT\H137 Intermediate Algebra or a placement test score above Intermediate Algebra. - BIO\H105 or BIO\H115 or equivalents; the BIO\H105 requirement may be achieved by successful completion of CLEP or examination administered by the STEM Division). - Qualified achievement on College Placement Tests.
 Developmental and ESL courses must be completed before acceptance into the program. - 4.
 Complete a program application by the January 15 deadline. - Attend a mandatory information session.
 Applicants will be notified via US mail to schedule attendance at a session.
 The deadline to register for an information session is strictly enforced. - 6.
-Chemistry, anatomy and physiology I and II taken prior to admission into the program must have been taken within the following timeframe and the student must have achieved a grade of "C" or better for each of the courses: - Anatomy and Physiology I and II within the last 5 years - Chemistry within the last 8 years - Algebra, Chemistry, and Biology (including Anatomy and Physiology I and II) taken at other colleges must be equivalent to NVCC courses in order to fulfill the program science and math prerequisites and program science requirements. - 8.
-A minimum G.P.A. of 2.5. - Submit all application materials including high school and college transcripts and respiratory care program records when applicable. - 10.Students may be required by a clinical affiliate to undergo a criminal background check prior to attending assignments in their facility.
-Students that do not pass a criminal background check may be excluded from the clinical site and may not meet the competencies required for the program.
+Chemistry, Anatomy and Physiology I and II taken prior to admission into the program must have been taken within the following timeframe and the student must have achieved a grade of "C" or better for each of the courses: - Anatomy and Physiology I and II within the last 5 years - Chemistry within the last 8 years - Algebra, Chemistry, and Biology (including Anatomy and Physiology I and II) taken at other colleges must be equivalent to NVCC courses in order to fulfill the program science and math prerequisites and program science requirements. - 8.
+A minimum G.P.A. of 2.5. - 9.
+Submit all application materials including high school and college transcripts and respiratory care program records when applicable. - 10.Once admitted to the program, students are required to undergo a criminal background check.
+Students that do not pass the background check may be excluded from clinical practice and may not meet the competencies required for the program.